Chess Records: Under GRT and All Platinum

-In 1969, the Chess brothers sold the label to General Recorded Tape (GRT) for $6.5 million.
+In early 1969, the Chess brothers sold the label to General Recorded Tape (GRT) for $6.5 million.
 In October 1969, Leonard Chess died and by 1972, the only part of Chess Records still operating in Chicago was the recording studio, Ter-Mar Studios.
 Following the sale of Chess to GRT, Phil left the label to run radio station WVON.
 In the 1970s, Chess Records and its publishing arm, Arc Music, were successfully sued by Muddy Waters and Willie Dixon for nonpayment of royalties due to them.
-Ter-Mar Studios operated at the 2120 S. Michigan building until its closure in 1979.
+Ter-Mar Studios continued to operate at the 320 E. 21st St. building until its closure in 1979.

 Some of the other artists who contributed to the legacy of Chess Records were the Flamingos, the Moonglows, Fontella Bass, Billy Stewart, the Dells and the Ramsey Lewis Trio.